MelchiorDahrk/Expedition32/readme.md

 Added Melvin
 Added new weapon set to the Corpse Fields
-Tweaks to the Corpse Fields cell including new loot Added a new side realm
+Tweaks to the Corpse Fields cell including new loot Added a new puzzle side realm
 Improved lots of assets
 Made gold swords sparkly
 Added nebulous atronachs